anneliesesytsma/ArcHillslope/documentation/1 - hillslope delineation/hillslope_partitioning.md

 **2. Dealineate full watersheds**

 * Delineates watersheds drained by stream network using the ArcHydro watershed grid delineation tool.
+* Cleans and groups resulting watersheds to merge tiny watersheds with nearby watersheds (using "Region Group", "Region Lookup", and "Nibble" tools)

 **3. Combine headwater and full watersheds**